 Is Hertz Car Sales great for buying used cars?
 Should you buy used rental cars at all?
 What’s up with these kinds of auto sales?
+Well, that’s what we’re here to find out with this Hertz Car Sales review and guide!

-That’s what we’re here to find out with this guide!
 And while I’ll focus my research and analysis on Hertz, much of what I say is broadly applicable to buying used rental cars.
 Let’s see what it’s all about.

 What is Hertz Car Sales?

-Hertz Car Sales is a unit of Hertz that mainly sells used cars from its rental fleet.
+So let me start off this Hertz Car Sales review by noting that Hertz Car Sales is a unit of Hertz that mainly sells used cars from its rental fleet.
 It’s available to regular consumers like you and me.

 Who Owns It?